vegaprotocol/documentation/docs/node-operators/network_restarts.md

     APMEnabled = true
 ```

-If you do not want to enable ssl make sure to set `HTTPSEnabled` to false or the data-node would not start properly.
+If you do not want to enable SSL, ensure `HTTPSEnabled` is set to false or the data-node will not start properly.

 ### Step 1: Stop the network